-This LEP was prepared in the equivalent of three days of a 'full-court press' by all involved staff and will be updated again in August.
+This LEP was prepared in the equivalent of three days of a 'full-court press' by all involved staff.

-This LEP also includes evidence documents from the previous version that we deemed to still be highly relevant, for a total of 33 highly relevant evidence documents.
+This LEP also includes evidence documents from the previous version that we deemed to still be highly relevant, for a total of 37 highly relevant evidence documents.

 In the thematic analysis below (Table 1), we itemize lessons learned from the highly relevant evidence documents and from government and government agency reports included in the jurisdictional scans.
 Where equity-related findings appear in documents, we have explicitly drawn these out and included them in the lessons below.
-The table includes lessons learned from any point in the pandemic, and for this update we have attributed any new lessons to a specific wave or stage in the pandemic where relevant.
+The table includes lessons learned from any point in the pandemic, however where specified in included documents, we have attributed any new lessons to a specific wave or stage in the pandemic.
 In the next update, we will return to all previously included documents to attribute lessons learned to specific times in the pandemic where relevant.
 We outline the type and number of all documents that were identified in Table 2.